-But, it may just be for good reason.
+But, in some cases, it may be for good reason.

-As a first-year associate, if you keep getting assigned matters in Lubbock, Texas, while your counterparts jet overseas with the firm’s most important client, it’s likely that Buddy Holly’s career might not be the only one to meet a fiery end.
+If you keep getting assigned matters in Lubbock, Texas, while your counterparts jet overseas with the firm’s most important client, it’s likely that Buddy Holly’s career is not the only one destined to meet a fiery end.

 Ensure you become a legend for the right reasons at your law firm.
 Decide if any of the following explain why your boss may (defensibly) hate you, and if these reasons would hold up in court.

 Complaint #1.
 Your work is sub-par.

 The first reason your boss may show deference to other associates over you is obvious—you underperform.
 Your work is not as detailed, comprehensive, or knowledgeable as that of your colleagues.

 If you’re continually overlooked for the firm’s most interesting and profitable cases, it’s likely your superior doesn’t think your work is up to snuff.
 Make a change quick or you’ll be stuck with hours of tedious doc review with the firm’s most micro-managing partners instead.